Port Soderick railway station: Road & Sea

-Owing to the popularity of the venue it was also served by ferry boats, charabancs and of course the railway.
-So popular was the place that the station boasts the only full-height platform at an intermediate station on the south line other than Port St. Mary which, at one time, was intended as the southern terminus.
+Owing to the popularity of the venue it was also served by a variety ferry boats from Douglas harbour as well as charabancs and of course the railway itself.
+So popular was the seaside resort that the station boasted the only full-height platform at an intermediate station on the south line other than Port St. Mary which.
+Later it was served regularly by the motor buses of Douglas Corporation Transport which used a re-opened and repaired Marine Drive along the route of the former tramway, it enjoyed something of a renaissance during the 1960s but later fell into disrepair.

 Improvements

 In 2002 all stations received platforms, and the little used passing loop at this station received another (seldom used) full-height platform on the "down" side, together with waiting shelter, indicative of the management policy to provide passenger facilities at each station, seemingly regardless of how well patronised the stations were.
+For the start of the 2008 season the station was adorned with new bi-lingual station nameboards; differing from all other stations on the line insofar as one side (the "up" platform) has the name in English, and the other (the "down" platform, which is rarely used) is in Manx, stating "Purt" as opposed to "Port"; the nameboards feature a yellowy-cream lettering with black shadowing on a maroon coloured back board, the now-standard livery of station nameboards on the line.